quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 bound on their sum or on chemical-potential error.

-Read estimates through `result.errors.band_energy_integration` and `result.errors.entropy_integration`, alongside the density and charge errors.
+Read estimates through `result.errors.band_energy_integration` and `result.errors.entropy`, alongside the density and charge errors.
 All four integration estimates are `None` on prescribed meshes.
 FermiSimplex currently supplies density and charge estimates but does not estimate band-energy or entropy integration error; these fields remain `None` there, except for an